Wills, Probate, Trusts, Estates

 Wills and Probate

-Our charge for a standard single Will is £250 plus VAT.
-Our charge for a couple who require “mirror Wills” is £450 plus VAT.
+Our charge for a standard single Will is £275 plus VAT at 20% (£330 inclusive of VAT).
+Our charge for a couple who require “mirror Wills” is £495 plus VAT at 20% (£594 inclusive of VAT).
 We can store the original will free of charge.

-If you require a home visit there will be an additional charge of up to £80 plus VAT.
+If you require a home visit there will be an additional charge of up to £100 plus VAT at 20%.

 Please contact us with your address and postcode and we will confirm whether we are able to accommodate a home visit dependant on your location and staff availability.